Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ## Define promotions for POS
 You can define promotions for POS by adding a promotion price and a validity period to a POS offer that have been previously defined as promotion price in the *PIM* module.

-For this feature, the following attributes have been added to the POS basic set and are available in the offer's attributes of your stores:
+For this feature, the following attributes have been added to the *POS basic set* attribute set and are available in the offer's attributes of your stores:
 - actindo_pos_special_price: Attribute with which a promotions price can be specified.
 - actindo_pos_special_price_start: Attribute, with which the start date of a promotion can be specified.
 - actindo_pos_special_price_end: Attribute, with which the end date of a promotion can be specified.

-As the POS basic set is automatically inherited to your offers, these attributes are available for your offers.
+As the *POS basic set* is automatically inherited to your offers, these attributes are available for your offers.

 In the following, the procedure of the standard delivery is described.
 It may differ if your system has a different configuration.